dokku-alt/dokku-alt/README.md

     $ gitreceive init
     Created receiver script in /home/git for user 'git'.

-You can change the user by setting `GITUSER=somethingelse` in the environment before using `gitreceive`.
+You use a different user by setting `GITUSER=somethingelse` in the environment before using `gitreceive`.

 #### Modify the receiver script